shanemcw/homebridge-amazondash-MAC/README.md

 		* control-x

 ## Ideas
-* Mount an Amazon Dash button as a doorbell and have a HomePod play a song that is a doorbell sound effect, or a song with lyrics about someone being at at door.
+* Mount an Amazon Dash button as a doorbell and have a HomePod (or more) play a [doorbell sound effect](https://music.apple.com/us/album/door-bells-sound-effects/944475720), or a song about someone being at the door.
+	* *Ring My Bell* by Anita Ward
+	* *Someone's Knocking at the Door* by Paul McCartney
+	* If you'd like only part of a song played:
+		* In *Apple Music*, listen the the song and write down the start and end times of the part of the song to play.
+Go to *Get Info* on the song and select the `Options` tab.
+On that screen you can set the start time and end time to play.
+You can also increase the song's default volume.
+In The Apple *Home* app, you can set to play the song on "repeat."
 * Keep the product brand sticker on several Amazon Dash buttons and use them to start different playlists.
-For example you can create playlists you name "Charmin" and "Tide" that are played when you push the Amazon Dash buttons for those products.
+For example create playlists "Charmin" and "Tide" that are played when you push the Amazon Dash buttons for those products.
+* Buy me a beer: look for the `Donate` link and send me $2 USD for a draft PBR.